 Spreadsheets provide a great way to work with data.
-They help you keep your data organized so that you can get good insights from it.
-Google Sheets gives the added facility of Pivot tables that makes the process of data analysis even more powerful.
+They help you keep your data organized to get good insights from it.
+Google Sheets gives the added facility of Pivot tables that makes the data analysis process even more powerful.

 What are Pivot Tables?

-A pivot table takes a large set of data and helps summarize, and draw conclusions from it.
+A pivot table takes a large data set and helps summarize and draw conclusions from it.

-When you have a small spreadsheet with little data, it is easy to read, understand and make inferences from it.
+A small spreadsheet with little data makes it easy to read, understand, and make inferences from.
 But as the data gets bigger, all you see are a lot of numbers.
 It then becomes difficult to draw conclusions from your data.

-Let us see a use-case.
+Let us see a use case.
 Consider the sample data in the image below.
-It consists of details about sales made by employees in an imaginary chain of stationery stores.
+It consists of details about employees’ sales in an imaginary stationery chain.
 At first sight, all we see are lots of numbers, dates, and text.
-It’s quite difficult to make any sense from this data.
+It’s quite difficult to make any sense of this data.

-But by using pivot tables you can narrow down a large data set like this and visualize relationships between the data points quite easily.
+But by using pivot tables, you can narrow down an extensive data set like this and visualize relationships between the data points quite easily.
 For example, you could use a pivot table to answer questions like:

 - Which salesperson brought the most revenue for a specific month?